MJKWoolnough/jslib/README.md

 Objects that extend this type can be used in place of both property values and Children in calls to [amendNode](#dom_amendnode) and [clearNode](#dom_clearnode), as well as the bound element functions from the [html.js](#html) and [svg.js](#svg) modules.

 When the value on the class is changed, the values of the properties and the child nodes will update accordingly.

+This class implements a function that can take a new value to set the binding value.
+This function can also be called with no argument to simply get the value of the binding.

 The transform method returns a new Binding that transforms the result of the template according to the specified function.